openneuropet/PET2BIDS/README.md

 - The default scanner parameter file uses .txt files to pass generic metadata.

 ## A short demo may be downloaded and run the following way:
-- First you need raw data to convert to dcm and you may download raw demo DICOM data using instructions from the following link: [https://drive.google.com/file/d/10S0H7HAnMmxHNpZLlifR14ykIuiXcBAD/view](https://drive.google.com/file/d/10S0H7HAnMmxHNpZLlifR14ykIuiXcBAD/view)
+- First you need raw data to convert to dcm and you may download raw demo DICOM data using the following link: [https://drive.google.com/file/d/10S0H7HAnMmxHNpZLlifR14ykIuiXcBAD/view](https://drive.google.com/file/d/10S0H7HAnMmxHNpZLlifR14ykIuiXcBAD/view)
 - Unzip the raw data and remember what folder you have the raw dcm files in (*)
 - Download installation file from <DOWNLOAD LINK WILL SOON COME>
 - From your Windows explorer, double click the exe-file you downloaded and follow instructions (to install the  compiled PET2BIDS)